mbaumer/us_hep_funding/docs/_states/MN.md

 [MN-01](#MN-01)  [MN-02](#MN-02)  [MN-03](#MN-03)  [MN-04](#MN-04)  [MN-05](#MN-05)  [MN-06](#MN-06)  [MN-07](#MN-07)  [MN-08](#MN-08)

 # MN -- Sen. Alan Franken (D) and  Sen. Amy Klobuchar (D)
+## Committees
+Alan Franken is the #5 Democrat on the Senate Committee on Energy and Natural Resources

+Amy Klobuchar is the #3 Democrat on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants
 ```
 In the past 5 years, this state has received: